FOREX-ECB's Visco helps euro recover, eyes on Fed

 The central scenario for many in Wednesday’s Fed statement is whether it drops a reference to “patience” in any move towards raising interest rates.
 That would be seen as clearing the way for a mid-year hike and might send the dollar higher.

-Meetings of central banks in Norway and Switzerland are eyed for further cuts in policy rates; one senior Swiss market source said that any move by the Swiss National Bank was unlikely given the franc’s retreat in the past month.
+“While we have hit our mid-year EUR/USD target of 1.05...we see no reason to fade the downtrend,” said Elsa Lignos, senior currency strategist at RBC Capital Markets.

-“The FX rate is the main driver of policy and as long as we are around the current levels, there is no need for a more negative rate,” the Swiss banker said.
+“Our technical team highlights rallies to resistance at 1.0765 as a selling opportunity, targeting 1.0073.”

-Some in the market are also suspicious Sweden’s Riksbank could embark on more policy loosening before its next policy meeting in late April.
+A number of other central bank have meetings this week, with those in Norway and Switzerland eyed for further cuts in policy rates.
+Some in the market are suspicious Sweden’s Riksbank could embark on more policy loosening before its next policy meeting in late April.

 The crown is trading at its lowest levels to the dollar in six years but has gained strongly against the euro this month, adding to the headaches for Swedish policymakers trying to reinflate a struggling economy.
-It was trading a third of a percent stronger than Friday’s lows at 8.6930.
-(Additional reporting by Ian Chua in Sydney and Shinichi Saoshiro in Tokyo; Editing by Andrew Heavens and Toby Chopra)
+It was trading a quarter of a percent stronger than Friday’s lows at 8.6951.
+(Additional reporting by Ian Chua in Sydney and Shinichi Saoshiro in Tokyo; Editing by Andrew Heavens)